 Nuclear plants are important economic engines for both our country and the communities where they operate.
 Supporting about 475,000 jobs, they provide hard-working Americans with high-paying, long-term employment, generate billions of dollars in economic activity and provide consumers and businesses with reliable, around-the-clock electricity at a low cost.
 Nuclear plants contribute nearly $60 billion annually to America’s GDP and more than $12 billion each year in local, state and federal tax revenue.

 At the state and local level, nuclear energy plants strengthen economies through jobs, taxes, and direct and secondary spending.
-Each of the nation’s nuclear reactors employs between 400 and 700 workers at wages that are an average of 36 percent higher than the prevailing local salary rate.
-These plants often serve as the lifeblood in the small communities where they operate – each plant contributing an estimated $16 million in state and local taxes, $40 million in annual payroll and $470 million in revenue from buying local goods and services.
+Each of the nation’s nuclear reactors employs between 500 and 800 workers at wages that are more than twice the national median hourly wage.
+These plants often serve as the lifeblood in the small communities where they operate, with each plant contributing millions in state and local taxes and annual payroll.
 They also provide much-needed funding for schools, roads and infrastructure projects.